 The Authority obtained special exception approval in June 1986 from the Manor Township Zoning Hearing Board (ZHB) to landfill on the property now known as the Frey Farm Landfill.
 In connection with that approval, the Manor Township ZHB issued a decision with a series of conditions, which stated, among other items, the Authority, "its successors and assigns shall not (a) expand the Creswell Landfill beyond the tract known as the Frey Dairy Farm, (b) construct or operate any other refuse disposal facility within Manor Township, (c) cause any leachate collection or treatment facility to be constructed on any other site within Manor Township, or (d) construct and/or operate any facility for the incineration of refuse."
-An agreement with Manor Township (made in 2002 and amended in 2015) and the PALE Consent Order (issued in 2002 and amended in 2015) interpreted the ZHB decision.
+An agreement with Manor Township (made in 2002 and amended in 2015) and the PALE Consent Order (issued in 2002 and amended in 2015) interpreted the Manor Township ZHB decision.
 Furthermore, the Manor Township Board of Supervisors voted in September 2016 to amend the Manor Township zoning ordinance to designate landfills and solid waste processing facilities as uses permitted by right within the Manor Township excavation zone.
 However, the Authority believes the June 1986 Manor Township ZHB decision, the agreement with Manor Township, the PALE Consent Order, and the September 2016 Manor Township zoning ordinance may constitute governmental action that is subject to change in the future.
 There is no assurance that future zoning and governmental designations will permit use of the Authority's properties for the Authority's intended purposes; neither is there assurance that the Authority will be able to satisfy whatever governmental, regulatory, or other conditions might be applicable to the Authority's use of its properties.
+In 2024, there was new movement pertaining to the 1986 ZHB.
+On April 3, 2024, the ZHB for Manor Township approved to amend the 1986 ZHB decision to allow landfilling on a former utility corridor that is interior to the existing Creswell landfill footprint.